kbvaughn2000/kbvaughn2000.github.io/content/whoami.md

 -	Perform security assessments for both custom developed and commercial applications.
 -	Designed and implemented organizational standards for Kubernetes.
 -	Led initiative to develop KPIs as part of the next step in the maturation process of the Application Security Team.
+-	Perform threat modelling and security architecture reviews on new and existing systems and integrations.

 **Cloud Security Engineer – August 2021 – March 2023**